 If the lot code has 5 numbers and the letters SS (ie: 20363SS) then the jar was produced in our Kansas plant.
 This location does not have peanuts, tree nuts or coconuts.

 Who is Sauer Brands, Inc

 Today, Sauer Brands produces a broad line of flavor-enhancing products for the retail and foodservice channels, including condiments, sauces, spices, toppings and more.
-The company’s brands, which include Duke’s Mayonnaise, Kernel Seasons, The Spice Hunter, Tasty Shakes, Sauer’s, Gold Medal, and BAMA, exist to surprise, delight and inspire legions of loyal customers.
+The company’s brands, which include Duke’s Mayonnaise, Kernel Seasons, The Spice Hunter, Sauer’s, Mateo's Salsa, and BAMA, exist to surprise, delight and inspire legions of loyal customers.